sungjungk/sungjungk.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior researcher at the Attached Institute of ETRI.
+I am a Ph.D student at KAIST, and I am currently a senior researcher at the Attached Institute of ETRI.
 Prior to that, I was a researcher at TmaxSoft R&D Center for alternative service as mandatory military service duty.
 Also, I interned at Samsung Electronics as a Software Engineer.
 I was a recipient of the Samsung Electronics Semiconductor Scholarship.